Introduction

 • When you find useful evidence, record it.
 Use your own words to paraphrase the content or select relevant quotations from the source that encapsulate the evidence you need.

 • Document the source; that is, record the reference information for the source you used.
-Keeping a record of the source is necessary in order to identify and acknowledge the originator.
+Keeping a record of the source is necessary to identify and acknowledge the originator.

 • Organize your evidence/information so the key points you have gathered stand out and support your position statement.